lsst/rtn-087/index.rst

     :name: open-jira-ticket
     :width: 380 px

-Initial opening of the JIRA ticket.
+Initial opening of the Jira ticket.
 This occurs one month before the schedule maintenance time in OpenMAINT to allow for resource scheduling and activity coordination in Jira.
-The initial info transferred to the JIRA ticket should include:
+The initial info transferred to the Jira ticket should include:

 * Assignee (this is the group lead for the assigned group, or the default manager (Eduardo) if that person doesn’t exist in JIRA).
 * Add Manager (Eduardo) as a watcher
-* Priority (still need to match these with JIRA values).
 * Components: Planned Maintenance
 * Target execution date of the maintenance used as the Due Date in Jira.
 * Link to OpenMAINT maintenance activity.
 * Suggested text for description of the ticket:
-  This is a maintenance activity from OpenMAINT: (name of maintenance activity) The group lead should confirm their group will be doing this work, then assign an appropriate technician/point-of-contact in JIRA, and get the activity in the work schedule.
+  This is a maintenance activity from OpenMAINT: (name of maintenance activity) The group lead should confirm their group will be doing this work, then assign an appropriate technician/point-of-contact in Jira, and get the activity in the work schedule.
-  The technician/point-of-contact will START PROGRESS on the JIRA ticket, and then move to OpenMAINT to perform the work.
+  The technician/point-of-contact will START PROGRESS on the Jira ticket, and then move to OpenMAINT to perform the work.
-  Within OpenMAINT, the technician/point-of-contact will execute the maintenance activity, follow activity instructions provided, record progress, and close the maintenance activity.
+  Within OpenMAINT, the technician/point-of-contact will execute the maintenance activity, follow activity instructions provided, record progress, and send the maintenance activity for review.
-  They do not need to return to JIRA, all updates will be automatic.
+  They do not need to return to Jira, all updates will be automatic.
-  See (link to document or confluence page, to be provided) for reminders on how to execute the workflow in OpenMAINT.
+  See (link to document or confluence page, TBD) for reminders on how to execute the workflow in OpenMAINT.

 .. note::
-   We need to choose what priorities to use in Jira, and how to assign them in OpenMAINT.
+   In the future, we want to consider including a Priority on maintenance activities.
+   This is already a feature within Jira.
+   To implement this, we would need to determine how a priority label could be integrated into OpenMAINT maintenance activities.

 |